 We offer an incredibly broad range of Sociology courses, probably more courses than any other 2-year institution in the nation.
 Currently, we have close to thirty exciting courses in our rotating curriculum.
 In addition to the classics of Sociology such as Introduction to Sociology, Deviance, Race & Racism, and Families, we offer courses with such wide-ranging topics as Sexualities, Sports, Religion, Food, Death & Dying, Gender & Masculinities, Popular Culture, Disabilities, and Children & Youth, among many more.
 We even offer courses that are considered somewhat ‘cutting-edge’ in our discipline, such as Intersections of Identities and Sociology of the Body.
 No matter your interests and no matter the field or career you decide to pursue, we believe that the things you can learn in a Sociology class will be useful to you in a practical way.
 If you will need to work with or understand people, Sociology can help.
 Take a look at what we have to offer; we think you’ll find something of interest to you.

 We are one of few programs on campus that offer an Academic Concentration, which we believe can help students be more marketable while ‘shopping’ for a university or on the job market.
 An Academic Concentration is roughly comparable to a ‘minor’ at most four-year institutions.
-Visit the link above for more information.
+Visit the “Concentration” link above for more information.

-We are proud of our faculty, who come from a wide range of backgrounds and with diverse professional training.
+We are proud of our faculty, who come from a wide range of backgrounds and with diverse professional training, both domestically and internationally.
 Some of us have been trained through a more ‘traditional’ route, whereas others have been trained in less conventional ways.
 We are undoubtedly interdisciplinarians, as most of us have taught in interdisciplinary situations.
 We are fascinated in exploring the intersections between sociology and other disciplines such as psychology, cultural & ethnic studies, american studies, and women’s studies, and we often ‘pull’ from other disciplines in our courses in order to deepen learning.
 If you’d like to learn more about our faculty, click on the link above to read a bit about each of us.